Reloadable prepaid travel cards are useful for those who can’t or don’t want to use credit cards.

 Both cards offer frequent flyer points for every Australian dollar spent, however, each card targets different demographics.

-For those looking to maximise points earn, Velocity Global Wallet beats Qantas Cash on both overseas and domestic spend.
+For those looking to maximise points earn, Velocity Global Wallet beats Qantas Travel on both overseas and domestic spend.

 In regards to fees, there is very little competition between the two, with both offering mostly fee-free transactions as well as nearly identical overseas ATM withdrawal fees.

-Both offer fee-free reload by bank transfer; for BPAY reloads, it’s free with Qantas Cash and 0.5% with Velocity Global Wallet.
-Qantas Cash also offers the option of reloading via debit card for a 1% fee, which will be reduced to 0.5% from 1st July 2018 onwards.
+Both offer fee-free reload by bank transfer; for BPAY reloads, it’s free with Qantas Travel Money and 0.5% with Velocity Global Wallet.
+Qantas Travel Money also offers the option of reloading via debit card for a 0.5% fee.

 While many travel cards entice people through fee-free activities, such as no load, reload or transaction fees, make sure to look at the exchange rate your card offers when converting your AUD into a foreign currency, as this can be the biggest driver on whether you are receiving good value for money.